Department of Accounting and Finance

 ACCT 5483.
 Accounting for Management Control.
 Advanced topics in management accounting, such as budgeting, pricing decisions, indirect cost allocations, customer profitability, quality costs, just-in-time and virtual inventory systems, balance scorecard, environmental costing, capacity measurement, benchmarking practices, and performance measurement and compensation.
 Prerequisite: ACCT 3103 or ACCT 5433.
 Three lecture hours a week.
 Credit: Three hours.

 ACCT 5523.
 Information Systems Audit, Assurance, and Advisory.
-Methods used to perform reviews of information system operations, governance, risks, and security controls to mitigate security risks.
-Prerequisites: ACCT 4173 and ACCT 4423, or equivalent.
+Methods used to perform professional reviews of accounting information system operations, governance, risks, and security controls to mitigate security risks.
+Assessment of security needs; recommendation of safeguard solutions; and management of the implementation and maintenance of security devices, systems, and procedures.
+Basic computer architecture, systems analysis, networking, and risk assessment.
 Three lecture hours a week.
 Credit: Three hours.

 ACCT 5563.
 Accounting Ethics.
 Discussion of ethical theory, analysis of social and professional issues such as ethical decision making, independence, integrity, objectivity, core values and ethical dilemmas from the point of view of a professional accountant.
 Approved by the Texas State Board of Public Accountancy in sitting for the Uniform CPA Exam.
 Three lecture hours a week.
 Credit: Three hours.